ByteLegendQuest/java-fix-method-passing-value/README.md

 # Understand Instance, Reference and Method Passing Value via Fixing a Bug

 `updateToNewCat` method in [src/main/java/com/bytelegend/Updater.java](https://github.com/ByteLegendQuest/java-fix-method-passing-value/blob/main/src/main/java/com/bytelegend/Updater.java) is intended to update `Cat` instance of `Home`, but somehow it doesn't work.
-Try to understand the problem and fix this issue, so that the `main` method of `Main` runs with output:
+Try to understand the problem and fix this issue, so that the `main` method of `Home` runs with output:

 ```